land-da-community/CalLMIP/README.md

-# Virtual Workshop Dates
-The workshop will consist of three sessions, each lasting 1.5 hours.
-To accommodate participants across different time zones, we are offering two time options per session: one for the eastern US/EU time zones and one for the Western US/Australia/Asia time zones.
-- Session 1: Thursday, March 6 at 8:00-9:30 pm EST OR Friday, March 7 at 10:00-11:30 am EST
-- Session 2: Wednesday, March 19 at 10:00-11:30 am EDT OR Wednesday, March 19 at 8:00-9:30 pm EDT
-- Session 3: Tuesday, April 1st at 10:00-11:30 am EDT OR Tuesday, April 1st at 8:00-9:30 pm EDT

 # Workshop Overview
 CalLMIP is a new initiative led by members of the Analysis and Integration of Modeling Earth Systems (AIMES) Land Data Assimilation Working Group and the International Land Modeling Forum (ILMF) Parameter Estimation Working Group.